Mrs. Frisby and the Rats of NIMH

 - What curricula assign Mrs. Frisby and the Rats of NIMH?

-- Mrs. Frisby and the Rats of NIMH appears on reading lists for Common Core State Standards (ELA).
+- Mrs. Frisby and the Rats of NIMH appears on reading lists for Common Core State Standards (ELA), Mark Twain Readers Award, Newbery Medal, and 2 others.
 Each assignment on this site links to its primary-source citation.

 Why this book is on this list